eggbe/utilities/README.md

 ## Usage

 ### AliasMaker
-The AliasMaker component provides the simple way for class overriding by using a given list of aliases.
+The AliasMaker component provides the simple way for the class overriding by using a given list of aliases.

 The list if aliases could be assigned via constructor during the object creation: